mohamedhassanmus/prox/README.md

 This repository contains the fitting code used for the experiments in [ Resolving 3D Human Pose Ambiguities with 3D Scene Constraints](https://prox.is.tue.mpg.de).

 # PROX Dataset
-To run the fitting code, you would need to downlaod and extract at least one of the [[PROX datasets](https://prox.is.tue.mpg.de/)].
+To run the fitting code, you would need to downlaod and extract at least one of the [PROX datasets](https://prox.is.tue.mpg.de/).
 The webpage provides the 2 PROX datasets:
 - `Quantitative PROX dataset`: Dataset of 180 static RGB-D frames with Ground Truth.
 The dataset captures static RGB-D frames of 1 subject in 1 scene and is described in Section 4.2 of the PROX paper.